-The Company has non-cancelable operating leases for manufacturing, laboratory, office and warehouse space in Maryland and a non-cancelable operating lease for laboratory and office space in California.
-A portion of the space under one of these leases is subleased to a third party.
-The California facility and the smaller-scale, non-commercial GMP manufacturing site in Maryland will be closed under the Company's restructuring plan announced in August 2022, therefore the leases for those sites will not be renewed when they expire.
-The Company's continuing leases each have one or more five-year options to renew.
+The Company has non-cancelable operating leases for manufacturing, laboratory, office and warehouse space in Maryland The Company's leases each have one or more five-year options to renew.
 In December 2022, the Company amended the existing lease on its headquarters space to extend the lease term through 2035 in exchange for certain concessions from the lessor.
 This amendment was accounted for as a lease modification, and the right-of-use asset and lease liability were remeasured at the modification date, resulting in an increase to both balances of approximately \$14.0 million.